 Wondering about the latest multiemployer pension reform updates?
-You can always check the International Foundation Multiemployer Pension Reform Act (MPRA) page for updates, but here are five things I’ve had on my radar so far in 2019.
+You can always check the International Foundation Multiemployer Pension Reform Act (MPRA) page for updates, but here are four things I have on my radar—including the very latest on the Butch Lewis Act.

-1. The Recent Hearing The Cost of Inaction: Why Congress Must Address the Multiemployer Pension Crisis
+3. The Hearing The Cost of Inaction: Why Congress Must Address the Multiemployer Pension Crisis

 To pick up where the Multiemployer Pension Solvency Discussions: What’s Next? blog left off, the Joint Select Committee on Solvency of Multiemployer Pension Plans expired November 30, 2018 without proposing a reform package.
 On March 7, 2019, the House Committee on Education and Labor—Subcommittee on Health, Employment, Labor, and Pensions (HELP) took its first action to continue the work of the Joint Select Committee by holding a hearing titled The Cost of Inaction: Why Congress Must Address the Multiemployer Pension Crisis.